 With the tip choices in mind, it’s probably prudent to say that despite the overall smoother tone of the foam variant, the IE 600 still has decent treble energy to go along with its improved vocal imaging over the IE 800.

 With that in mind, I found myself gravitating to natural-sounding sources or those that are not overly lean or clinical-sounding.
 R2R DAPs and dongles such as the Cayin RU6 and the N6ii combined with the R01 motherboard as well as the RS6 paired really well with the IE 600.
 The AMP13 tube card with the DX320 was also a standout pairing.

 The performance is not uniform between those choices.
 For example, I much preferred the right-sided hybrid output of the AMP13 compared to the more eloquent SETA-type performance of the pure tube left output.

 The low-end registered a stronger impact and the lower mids and vocals sounded richer and denser whereas the left-sided input felt anemic and more dispersed through the mids despite its smoother tone.

 The RU6 had the smoothest vocal timbre of all the choices but the low-end was a little on the softer side for dynamics or impact.
 For a stronger and tighter bass performance from the IE 600, you need to switch to the N6ii and the R01 motherboard.

-The HiBy RS6 also produced a weightier response from the IE 600 with the creamiest midrange performance but didn’t quite have the best separation and air compared to the N6ii.
+The HiBy RS6 also produced a weightier response with the IE 600 with the creamiest midrange performance but didn’t quite have the best separation and air compared to the N6ii.

 Out of the two delta-sigma DAPs I tested, the DX240 and the HiBy R8 I would pick the smother-sounding R8.
 The DX240 is excellent for detail but perhaps a bit too dry for the coloration match.
 The IE 600 sounded smoother paired with the R8 and with some additional low-end weight to go along with it.